 Make sure you check out our house rules before continuing on, and familiarize yourself with them.

 When you first contact us, our goal is to make sure we have all the information we could need to create the perfect piece of artwork for you.
-Whether you contact us by phone, through social media, or via email, there are several key piece of information you are going to need.
+Whether you contact us by phone, through Instagram/Facebook, or via email, there are several key pieces of information you are going to need.

 - Where on your body would you like your piece located?

-- Did you have a style preference, or inspiration pieces?
+- Did you have a style preference, or photos of inspiration pieces?

 - How soon would you like to have the service performed?